molexx/acra_jenkins_retrace/README.md

 ####commandline tools
 curl - a http downloader, you probably already have it
-jq - a jquery parser - http://stedolan.github.io/jq/ - available in Fedora repo
+jq - a JSON parser - http://stedolan.github.io/jq/ - available in Fedora repo